 exCITE Talks recognizes the role that co-curricular learning experiences plays in students' academic and professional development.
-This year's exCITE Talks will be held on Wednesday, September 30 at 4PM.

 Undergraduate students selected for the competition will compete to deliver the best exCITE Talk: a three-minute elevator pitch, accompanied by a single slide.
 Amazon gift cards (1st prize: $500; 2nd: $250; 3rd $150; People’s Choice: $100) will be awarded to the students who receiving the top scores at the final competition.

 exCITE Talks is inspired by the Three-Minute Thesis (3MT®) competition founded by the University of Queensland.

 - Applications are due on Tuesday, September 5th.

 - All accepted contestants must attend or watch the recording of the Elevator Pitch Workshop presented in Teams at noon on Thursday, September 7th.

 - The preliminary round will be in the Elizabeth D. Rockwell Pavilion in the M.D.
 Anderson Library on Monday, September 11th, between 9:00 AM and 6:00 PM.

 - Competitors will choose 15-minute appointments that fit their schedules.

 - The final round of the competition will be held in the Rockwell Pavilion on Monday, September 18th at 5 PM.

 This elevator pitch competition is open to undergraduate students at the University of Houston Main Campus, who participated in an intensive co-curricular experience during the 2022 - 2023 academic year (August 22, 2022 - August 20, 2023).